Burns and scalds safety

 Treadmills

-- install a guard and unplug the devise after every use.
+- use a safety guard and unplug the devise after every use.

 Hot tap water

-- water at 65ºC produces a full-thickness burn in less than a second
+- water at 65ºC can cause full-thickness burn to children in seconds

-- water at 60ºC it takes five seconds
+- water at 60ºC takes about five seconds

 - water at 50ºC takes five minutes to produce the same depth of burn.

-- always turn on the cold water tap then add hot water when filling a bath or taking a shower
+- always turn the cold water tap on first, then add hot water when filling a bath or having a shower

-- turn the hot water tap off before the cold water tap when the bath is filled or taking a shower.
+- always turn the hot water tap off first before the cold.

 Burns can happen in seconds, but can last a lifetime